Last Updated 18/08/2021

 - Night-time shows, such as Medieval Times Dinner and Show

-There are many more things to do and attractions in Orlando, this is a place built for tourists and for fun, let’s look closer at some of these places below.
+There are many more things to do and attractions in Orlando, this is a place built for large numbers of tourists and for fun, let’s look closer at some of these places below.

 Theme Parks in Orlando

 You may well want to cool off in that Florida heat, fear not, there are water parks that will be fun for the whole family.
-Wet ‘n Wild Orlando had closed down at time of writing, but you’ll find water fun at Universal’s Volcano Bay, Universal Orlando Resort, and Disney’s Typhoon Lagoon.
+Wet ‘n Wild Orlando had closed down at time of writing, but you’ll find water fun at Universal’s Volcano Bay, Universal Orlando Resort, and Disney’s Typhoon Lagoon and Blizzard Beach.
 Legoland Florida also had its own water park and play area.

 Kennedy Space Centre Visitor Centre